Margot Fonteyn: Vic-Wells years (1935–1945)

 Using Fonteyn's delicate and somewhat feline grace to advantage, "Sir Frederick often cast her as a frail or otherworldly being".
-In 1936, she was cast as the unattainable muse in his Apparitions, a role which consolidated her partnership with Robert Helpmann, and the same year played a wistful, poverty-stricken flower seller in Nocturne.
+In 1936, she was cast as the unattainable muse in his Apparitions, a role that consolidated her partnership with Robert Helpmann, and the same year played a wistful, poverty-stricken flower seller in Nocturne.
 Her success in Nocturne marked a turning point in Ashton's perception of Fonteyn and he recognized that she could become the heir to Markova as lead dancer for the company.
 Shortly afterwards, the company began experimenting with televised performances, accepting paid engagements to perform for the BBC at Broadcasting House and Alexandra Palace.
 Fonteyn danced her first televised solo in December 1936, performing the Polka from Façade.
 Although the dancers enjoyed these engagements, the tiny television screens with their unsteady blue pictures meant that the medium was not yet sophisticated enough to become a lucrative avenue for the company.

 The following year, Fonteyn was given the comic role of Julia in A Wedding Bouquet and was cast with Robert Helpmann performing the pas de deux, imitating Victorian ice skaters, in Ashton's Les Patineurs.
 Helpmann was her most constant partner in the 1930s and 1940s, helping her develop her theatricality.
 Decades later Fonteyn would name Helpmann as her favourite partner across the span of her career.
 Constant Lambert, as the company music director, assisted with her musicality.
 Beginning in 1935, Fonteyn and Lambert developed a romantic relationship, which would continue on and off for the duration of his life.
 She had previously been involved with Donald Hodson, the Controller of the BBC Overseas Service.
 Lambert dedicated his score for the ballet Horoscope (1938) to Fonteyn.

 When the company visited the University of Cambridge for a brief professional engagement in 1937, Fonteyn first met Roberto "Tito" Arias, an 18-year-old law student from Panama who would later become her husband.
 Fonteyn became enamored with Arias after seeing him perform a rumba dance at a party.
 The pair enjoyed their time together for the next week, but Arias then returned to Panama for the summer holidays.
 His lack of subsequent communication left Fonteyn despondent.